Opulence meets adventure

 Image courtesy of Hybrid Air Vehicles

-When you are onboard, expect to sail through the clouds, drink in hand.
+When you are onboard an OceanSky Cruise, expect to sail through the clouds, drink in hand.
 You can choose to partake in conversation with fellow voyagers or sit back with a book in hand and enjoy the scenery passing below.
-As time moves past- you either have an exciting adventure on the ground ahead or perhaps you are ready for a delicious local meal with a paired glass of wine.
+As time moves onward- you can prepare for your upcoming exciting adventure at the next disembarkment point or perhaps you are ready for a delicious local meal and some good wine.
 In all cases, we are ready to serve you.

 - Private staterooms with spectacular views